 Seven years in the making, DREAMWORLD CORROBOREE has been created with invaluable assistance and approval from 51 individuals and 22 Indigenous tribes. lncluding:

-- Kamilaroi mob of South-Western Queensland
+- Kamilaroi Mob of South-Western Queensland

 - Savannah Ewamian, Western Yalanji, Mamu Ngadjon and Rainforest Peoples of Northern Queensland

-- Nyikina people of the Kimberley region
+- Nyikina People of the Kimberley region

-- Kooma mob of Western Queensland
+- Kooma Mob of Western Queensland

-- Moon-Bird people of Tasmania
+- Moon-Bird People of Tasmania

 - People of the Torres Strait Islands

-- Yugambeh language group of the Gold Coast and surrounds
+- Yugambeh Language Group of the Gold Coast and surrounds

 Experience the legends of the Dreamtime only at Dreamworld Corroboree.
 Its our humble contribution to Australia's on-going journey of reconciliation.

-Dreamworld's Corroboree is one if the largest native wildlife parks in South East Queensland with 100's of native animals including the second largest koala population, the only non-government Queensland Bilby breeding program in the world and the world's largest captive population of Lumholtz's Tree Kangaroos.
+Dreamworld's Corroboree is one of the largest native wildlife parks in South East Queensland with 100's of native animals including the second largest koala population, the only non-government Queensland Bilby breeding program in the world and the world's largest captive population of Lumholtz's Tree Kangaroos.
 Cuddle a koala, wander with the wombats, roam with the Kangaroos, walk amongst the birds, get up close to the big crocs and maybe even shear a sheep.
 It's the very best of Australia, all in one great location.

-Where: Dreamworld Corroboree
+Where: Dreamworld Corroboree (Map Ref.
+D2)